Searching for the mysterious dark matter

 We led several of the main physics analyses in ZEPLIN-III and in LUX, and have been contributing to preparing for data in LZ.
 The group will be fully involved in the main dark matter searches, as well as in optimising and conducting a neutrinoless double beta decay search.
 LZ represents a fantastic opportunity to observe new physics and our group is central to this effort.
 Our expertise in xenon detector characterisation brings new analysis opportunities “from the ground up”.
 At the other end, we have been applying Machine Learning techniques to LUX data and this will continue into LZ.

 In parallel, the Xenon Futures R&D project brings together LZUK groups and other colleagues to develop and prepare UK contributions for a future liquid xenon Global Rare Event Observatory.
 With a target mass of 50-100 tonnes, such an experiment will improve by an order of magnitude the sensitivity of the world-leading detectors currently under construction.
 The group is leading a work package on enhancing the liquid xenon technology and its readout, which includes collaborating with US colleagues investigating the possibility of doping xenon targets with light elements.
-We are also collaborating on a sub-project to make an experimental measurement of the atomic Migdal effect, another avenue to extend sensitivity to light dark mater particles.
+We are also a leading collaborator on the MIGDAL experiment at RAL; the Migdal effect enhances the search for light dark matter interactions in many detector technologies.
 We will be contributing to the design study of the future experiment, and are leading a feasibility study to investigate the possibility of hosting a large rare event search experiment in the UK.

-Group members: Henrique Araújo, Albert Baker, Brais López Paredes, Nellie Marangou, Tim Marley, Kelsey Oliver-Mallory, Tim Sumner, Rob Taylor, Zhaozhen Tong, Antonin Vacheret + GridPP team: Daniela Bauer, David Colling, Simon Fayer, Alex Richards
+Group members: Nicolas Angelides, Henrique Araújo, Albert Baker, Linda di Felice, Elisa Jacquet, Tim Marley, Kelsey Oliver-Mallory, Andrew Stevens, Tim Sumner, Zhaozhen Tong, Olivia Valentino + GridPP team: Daniela Bauer, David Colling, Simon Fayer, Alex Richards